gpzhu/enmRoute/README.md

 ###########################################################################################

-enmRoute integrates suitability predictions and observations to optimize invasive species surveys, it can work under different conditions, we illustrate these in detail below.
+enmRoute uses suitability predictions and observations to optimize invasive species surveys, it can work under different conditions, we illustrate these in detail below.

-1)  This Exercise 1 guides user step by step to generate a survey route, it demonstrates the inventory scheme for an invasive species (Northern giant hornet) that has established population at the earlier stage, this example uses both introduced observations and habitat suitability predictions to generate candidate survey patches, the exercies provide a survey route/scheme for Northern giant hornet detection in Washington State in United States.
+1)  This Exercise 1 guides user step by step to generate a survey route, it demonstrates the inventory scheme for an invasive species (Northern giant hornet: Vespa mandarinia) that has established population at the earlier stage.
+Vespa mandarinia is native to Eas Asia, and has only been detected in Pacific Northwest, this species provided a model case to test our framework for a species where early detection and eradication is a high priority, this example uses both introduced observations and habitat suitability predictions to generate candidate survey patches, the exercies provide a survey route/scheme for Northern giant hornet detection in Washington State in United States.

 3)  Exercise 2 is demostrating the idea of survey route optimization, i.e, how to optimize the driving survey route for invasive species surveying.